The Truth about “Herbal Certification” and Master Herbalist Status

 Herbalism Beyond Certification

-Despite the lack of certification and regulation, the craft and practice of herbalism is thriving.
+Amidst the lack of certification and regulation, the craft and practice of herbalism is thriving.
 So what will help you earn herbal cred in the field?

 Study with a Top-Notch Herbal School